Day of the Dead: A celebration of Life & Death

-Last week Mexico celebrated the Dia de Los Muertos – also known as Day of the Dead -and we joined in on the celebration in Playa del Carmen, near our home on Cozumel.
-For those that don’t know, it’s not just a “Mexican Haloween” and it’s not all about skulls and white face paint.
+Last week Mexico celebrated the Dia de Los Muertos, in English known as Day of the Dead.
+We joined in on the celebration in Playa del Carmen, near our home on Cozumel.
+For those that don’t know, it’s not just a “Mexican Haloween”.
+It’s not all about skulls and white face paint.
 There is a much deeper meaning to this important day, which dates back before the Spanish arrived.
-Today, people make altars and decorate graves of the dead, in order to invite them back for one day a year to eat and visit with their relatives.
+Today, people make altars and decorate graves of the dead.
+This is to invite them back for one day a year to eat and visit with their relatives.

-This was Rob’s first ever Day of the Dead in Mexico, so we wanted to make sure that we did it right.
-So we made plans to visit Xcaret Park, where they were hosting their annual “Celebration of Life and Death” event to coincide with the Day of the Dead and it was an exciting way to celebrate Mexico’s folklore and history.
+This was Rob’s first ever Day of the Dead in Mexico… we wanted to make sure that we did it right.
+So we made plans to visit Xcaret Park, where they were hosting their annual “Celebration of Life and Death” event.
+This is held to coincide with the Day of the Dead and it was an exciting way to celebrate Mexico’s folklore and history.
 Xcaret is an adventure theme park located along the main highway south of Playa del Carmen.
 This year they were featuring Estado de Zacatecas, which is where Norma grew up.
 It was a fun way for us to celebrate Mexico together.

-We had tickets for the evening show, so we had time for breakfast in Playa del Carmen, took an afternoon trip to Cenote Azul – one of the many “sinkholes” located throughout the Yucatan Peninsula – before heading to the main gate just before our 4pm ticket would allow us to.
+We had tickets for the evening show (basically a half day pass).
+We took our time getting there, enjoying breakfast in Playa del Carmen.
+On the way we took an afternoon trip to Cenote Azul before heading to the main gate just before our 4pm ticket would allow us to.

-The Altars are set up in memory of friends and family who have passed on, where they leave offerings of their favourite foods or hobbies alongside their pictures.
-The Day of the Dead tradition stretches back before Mexico and before the Spanish arrived; with the Altars, the dead are able to visit for one night and enjoy the food and family that they might be missing in the afterlife.
+The Altars are set up in memory of friends and family who have passed on.
+The day of the dead is when they come to leave offerings of their favourite foods or hobbies alongside their pictures.
+The Day of the Dead tradition stretches back before Mexico and before the Spanish arrived.
+With the Altars, the dead are able to visit for one night.
+They can enjoy the food and family that they might be missing in the afterlife.